Thomaswang0822/Yolo_proj/README.md

 ## Usage

-If you only want to see how object detection works, you can navigate to our web-app(LINK) directly and upload your image.
+If you only want to see how object detection works, you can navigate to our [web-app](https://thomaswang0822-yolo-proj-home-j6063r.streamlit.app/) directly and upload your image.

 ## Installation & Explanation